thadigus/kali-image-build-packer-on-proxmox/README.md

 Start out with installing Packer on your machine and editing the sensitive vars file.
 Make sure the version of Kali you'd like to use is installed at `local:iso/kali-linux-2024.4-installer-amd64.iso` on the Proxmox target since downloading the ISO each time is not super fun.
 This is mainly intended for a home lab environment so take everything with a grain of salt and feel free to tinker.
 If you have any issues please feel free to open one [at the issues tab](https://gitlab.com/thadigus/kali-image-build-packer-on-proxmox/-/issues)!

+It's important to know that Kali will not let you install without a password so my script will generate a random, very long, password for the user account and then the preseed file will use that password for the install.
+The password is then passed into Ansible.
+This means that you will likely want to change the password when you're done with Ansible so you can access the account.
+Be sure to set the password you'd like using the Ansible playbook, or you can install an SSH key.

 ### Sample Preseed File

 This is the basic Preseed file if you just need a general reference for your own project.
 I found it somewhat hard to track this down and get it working so here's what worked for me.
 Be sure to note the Packer variables noted with `${variablename}` in the file.
 Those variables are filled by Packer at runtime as a part of the build process.
 This way it's fairly modular.